Services

 The outcome

-The decline reversed.
+The repositioning worked.
 New channels opened.
-Distributors got back on board.
+Distributors got on board.

 Retailers saw it in the numbers.
 Langnese stopped being "that expensive German honey" and started showing up in morning smoothies, weekend baking, and kids' lunchboxes.
 Actual reasons to buy, tied to how people actually live.